matthieu-bt/business-guide/source/quickstart/upgrade.rst

     :class: with-shadow

-Congratulations, you can now use Skribble Business for your company.
-Click **Add new members** to begin managing your organisation.
+Congratulations, you can now test Skribble Business for free for 30 days.
+Click **Add new members** to add your team members and enbale them to sign electronically.

 .. image:: step_5_confirmation.png